FlorinGh/SelfDrivingCar-ND-pr1-Finding-Lane-Lines/writeup.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

----

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
+The goals of this project are the following:
 * Make a pipeline that finds lane lines on the road
 * Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

 ---

-### Reflection
+## Reflection

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 6 steps:
+- converted the images to grayscale

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+- then I apply gaussian blur to remove noise in the image
+- use canny function to detect all edges
+- apply a mask function to elimated edges outside an interest zone
+- use hough function to identify lines
+- draw the identified lines back on the original image to visualy check for acuracy

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+One shortcoming in my pipeline is that it is not robust enough: the parameters used this pipeline are not general enough so that the pipeline can solve any image/movie; a lot manual work is needed to tune these.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to use an algorithm that automaticaly chooses the best parameters.

-Another potential improvement could be to ...